Find information on:

-Please respect our limits on the number of visitors allowed at any one time: our patients need a peaceful and calm environment in which to recover and large numbers of visitors can be noisy and disruptive.
+Please respect our limits on the number of visitors patients can have at any one time.
+Our patients need a peaceful and calm environment to recover in and large numbers of visitors can be noisy and disruptive.

 We are a smoke-free hospital.
-Patients are not permitted to smoke anywhere on the hospital grounds.
-This includes the use of e-cigarettes.
+Patients, visitors and staff are not permitted to smoke anywhere in the hospital or its grounds.
+This includes the use of e-cigarettes and vapes.